 - jimbuie211 and marcanthonynoz on Reddit: “Alarm monitoring is great, on par with any “big” providers.” and “It’s worth it!
 In Canada here and it rivals the other bigger companies for a fraction of the price.”

 As you can see, overall people are happy but there are a few complaints – but never about the initial call from Ring’s professional monitoring team.
 Sometimes people have said that they asked for a further callback with an update (i.e. after local law enforcement have attended their property) and this second callback took ages, but this could also be down to the local police force taking a while to provide an update.

 The summary here is that Ring’s professional monitoring is a good quality service, provided by a reputable company that has all the relevant licenses and permits to operate.
-The fact that their service costs just $10/month (which covers your Ring doorbells and cameras for free, too) is really good – and works out cheaper than Ring’s traditional alarm system rivals.
+The fact that their service costs just $20/month (which covers your Ring doorbells and cameras for free, too) is reasonably good too – and it works out cheaper than Ring’s traditional alarm system rivals.

-Ring’s professional monitoring says that you can “Save big with Ring”, saying how their $10/month (or $100/year) subscription is much cheaper than a $599/year subscription from a rival, meaning that you will save:
+Ring’s professional monitoring says that you can “Save big with Ring”, saying how their $20/month (or $200/year) subscription is much cheaper than a $599/year subscription from a rival.
+Ring’s marketing used to say that you will save:

 - $499 in year 1

 - $1,499 by year 3